fastrgv/RufasSok/README.md

 --------------------------------------------
 ## Features

-* runs on Windows, Linux;  New linux binary now runs on many linux distros!
+* runs on Windows, OSX, Linux;  New linux binary now runs on many linux distros!
 * uses GLFW3;
 * uses OpenAL for applause sound;
 * all runtime files are in ./data/